Sign up for announcements

 A public meeting was held on June 27, 2013 at Marymoor Park to kick-off the Willowmoor Project.
 Staff discussed the history of this reach, what problems the project is trying to solve and how to stay involved and updated as the project design and construction moves forward.
 View the presentation (PDF, 2MB).

-King County has convened a stakeholder committee to provide input through 30 percent design of the project.
+King County has convened a Stakeholder Advisory Committee to provide input through 30 percent design of the project.
 Membership will represent park users, property owners, environmental interests, tribes, local, state and federal jurisdictions and the public at large.
 For more information contact contact Craig Garric.

 For more information about the Willowmoor Floodplain Restoration Project, please contact Craig Garric, Project Manager, King County River and Floodplain Management Section.